official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 *  “The specification of the scope and content for the summary of the technical achievements of Iraq’s clandestine nuclear programme that IAEA handed to

-170 UN Security Council, 22 December 1997, ‘Statement by the President of the Security Council’
+[^170]: UN Security Council, 22 December 1997, ‘Statement by the President of the Security Council’
-(S/PRST/1997/56).
-171 UN Security Council, 16 April 1998, ‘Report of the Executive Chairman on the activities of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of resolution 687 (1991)’ (S/1998/332).
+[^171]: UN Security Council, 16 April 1998, ‘Report of the Executive Chairman on the activities of the Special
-172 UN Security Council, 14 January 1998, ‘Statement by the President of the Security Council’
+[^172]: UN Security Council, 14 January 1998, ‘Statement by the President of the Security Council’
-(S/PRST/1998/1).
-173 UN Security Council, 15 January 1998, ‘Report on the International Atomic Energy Agency technical team visit to Iraq, 19 to 31 December 1997’ (S/1998/38).
+[^173]: UN Security Council, 15 January 1998, ‘Report on the International Atomic Energy Agency technical

 102

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 the Iraqi counterpart should facilitate the production by Iraq of a document that will provide further assurance that the technically coherent picture of Iraq’s